autorope/donkeycar/docs/utility/donkey.md

 ## Joystick Wizard

-This command line wizard will walk you through the steps to use your joystick.
+This command line wizard will walk you through the steps to create a custom/customized controller.

 Usage: